Trisoma® - Breathing, Asthma and Buteyko Therapy

 And most importantly, can you or others hear or see you breathing while at rest?

 Overbreathing may be triggered by various triggers and factors which influence people to breathe more frequently and deeply than their body would otherwise.
-Many doctors now agree that overconsumption of nutrients (overeating) does not necessarily add more nutrients to the tissues, but not many seem to consider respiration in the health equation, and that overbreathing may play a key role in respiratory "diseases".
+Many doctors now agree that overconsumption of nutrients (overeating) does not necessarily add more nutrients to the tissues, but not many seem to consider respiration in the health equation, and that overbreathing may play a key role in respiratory "disorders".
 In fact, some doctors no longer check respiration rate during an exam.
 It is commonly known that increased obesity results in metabolism dysfunction, large meals cause blood sugar spikes and metabolism accelerators (dieting drugs and supplements) do not increase stasis in tissues, making loss of fat more difficult in the long term.

 In 1905, scientist J.B.S.
 Haldane discovered that low carbon dioxide levels actually disturb how we breathe.
 Later Dr. Buteyko used a physiological precept called the Bohr Effect, which was discovered in 1904 by Christian Bohr (father of physicist Niels Bohr).
 The Bohr Effect helped disprove the erroneous mindset that breathing more delivers more oxygen to the body.
 The Bohr Effect describes relationships between hemoglobin and oxygen.
 When carbon dioxide levels fall, or pH decreases, below a certain threshold, hemoglobin interprets the low carbon dioxide as a sign that it needs to hold onto the oxygen that it is carrying.
-Thus, even though there is plenty of oxygen in the blood, it is not available to the cells.
-Consequently, when we increase our breathing volume, instead of alleviating the symptoms of breathlessness, this actually lowers the amount of available oxygen and may aggravate symptoms.
+With acapnia, even though there is plenty of oxygen in the blood, not all is available to the cells.
+Consequently, when we increase our breathing volume, instead of alleviating the symptoms of breathlessness, this actually lowers the amount of available oxygen and may aggravate various symptoms.

 Another problem of low CO2 levels is a scientific hypothesis proposed by Artour Rakhimov, PhD, that chronic hyperventilation promotes disease and cancer.
 Previous research has suggested that chronic hyperventilation washes out CO2 from each cell of the human organism.
 Since CO2 is a dilator of small blood vessels, low CO2 concentrations lead to the constrictions of arterioles causing problems with circulation, and thus oxygen delivery to tissues.